gajanan43/spring_boot/06_Hibernate.md

 - It is solve the problem of jdbc beacuse there in write lot of qurey.

 ## Topic:
+1) Hibernate connect to DB
+2) Perform CRUD operation
-1) Changing the table & cloumn name
+3) Changing the table & cloumn name
-2) Embeddable
+4) Embeddable
-3) Mapping(OneToOne, OneToMany, ManyToOne, ManyToMany)
+5) Mapping(OneToOne, OneToMany, ManyToOne, ManyToMany)
-4)
+6)

 ## Setup: